ori-sky/polar-space/_posts/2019-08-03-hello-world.md

  - A variety of weaponry
  - Interesting worlds

 A game from 1995 had these things, but nothing modern did.
-The closest we found was [EVE Valkyrie](https://www.evevalkyrie.com/) but it has been discontinued (maybe?), has a rather intense set of system requirements, and was a bit pricey to just check out if it turned out to be the wrong thing.
+The closest we found was [EVE Valkyrie](https://www.evevalkyrie.com/) but it has been discontinued (maybe?), has a rather intense set of system requirements, and was a bit pricey to just check out if it turned out to not be what we were looking for.
+He decided to play some [Overwatch](https://en.wikipedia.org/wiki/Overwatch_(video_game)) instead and I started playing [EVERSPACE](https://everspace-game.com/) up until we went for dinner.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ4OTg5OTk5LC0xMTI4MDMxNzUwLC0xMD
-cyODQyNDQwLC0yMDMzNzMyMTc4LDIxMjkwMTQ0MTQsMzE4Njg1
-Mjk4XX0=
+eyJoaXN0b3J5IjpbLTEzODQwMjA1NTEsLTExMjgwMzE3NTAsLT
+EwNzI4NDI0NDAsLTIwMzM3MzIxNzgsMjEyOTAxNDQxNCwzMTg2
+ODUyOThdfQ==
 -->